iden3/docs/mkdocs/docs/protocol/spec.md

 Identity Profiles allow users to hide their [`Genesis ID`](#genesis-id) during interactions.
 Instead, users will be identified by their `Identity Profile`.

-An Identity Profile is generated starting from the `GenesisID` and hashing it with a (random) nonce.
+An Identity Profile is generated from the `GenesisID` and hashing it with a (random) nonce.

 `Identity Profile` has the same [structure as the `Genesis ID`](./spec.md#identifier-format).
 It is a byte array of 31 bytes, encoded in base58.

 [ `IDtype` (2 bytes) | `profile_state` (27 bytes) | `checksum` (2 bytes) ]

-- `IDtype` :  same type as the one encoded in `Genesis ID`
+- `IDtype` :  inherited type from `Genesis ID`
 - `profile_state` : First 27 bytes from the poseidonHash(`Genesis ID`, `profile_nonce`), where `profile_nonce` is any random number
 - `checksum` Addition (with overflow) of all the ID bytes Little Endian 16 bits ([ `typeID`| `profile_state`])